HOW THIS WORKS

 What's coming

-The California registry is live above; the Vermont registry, per-broker difficulty for registry entries, the automated link verifier, and translated guides are on the roadmap.
+An automated link verifier and translated guides remain on the roadmap.
 This page will say so plainly until they ship.